 GAMBLERS ANONYMOUS – Every Wed, 7pm, St. Francis Hospital, meeting room #8.

 JAYHAWK AREA AGENCY ON AGING – 4th Wed., 1pm, Rosehill Place Clubhouse.
 Monthly support group for caregivers of seniors.
 For info: 235-1367 ext.30.

 OPERATION BACKPACK – 1st Thurs., 6pm, Indian Creek Elementary, 4303 NE Indian Creek Rd.
 Volunteers gather to assemble Weekend Snack Sacks for low-income students.
+No meeting in July and August.
 Sponsored by Topeka North Outreach.
 For info: 286-1370.

 TOPEKA AREA BRAIN INJURY SUPPORT GROUP – Third Thur. every month, 6-7:30pm, Kansas Rehabilitation Hospital, 1504 SW 8th Ave. , employee cafeteria on 1st floor.
 All survivors, family, & friends welcome.
 Call Faye Miller: 207-2606 or Randy Williams: 232-8553

 COUNTRY AND BALLROOM DANCING – Thursday’s 6-9pm.
 Croco Hall.
 For info: Edwina 379-9538 or 478-4760.

 SHEPHERDS CENTER LINE DANCING GROUP – meets 2nd & 4th Thursdays, 2-4pm at First United Methodist, 6th & Topeka.
 Park on west side & use west door, turn left & walk the ramp to the library, then left to the elevator.
 Push [B] to go to the fellowship hall.
 785-249-3258.